lelehinna/Leslie-Undergraduate4A-Resume/README.md

 # Leslie-UnderGraduate4A-Resume

-This repository presented a webpage based on my undergraduate 4A term resume.
+This repository presented a webpage version of my undergraduate 4A term resume.
 The webpage was coded in HTML, CSS and JavaScript

 ## A Quick Start